aws-controllers-k8s/community/docs/content/docs/user-docs/adopted-resource.md

 Terraform.
 Migrating to ACK could be time-consuming to redeclare all resources as YAML, or even cause you to lose the state of the application if parts of the system are recreated.
-The ACK `AdoptedResource` custom resource was designed to help with migrating the lifecycle of these AWS resources into your Kubernetes cluster without having to define the full YAML spec or needing to delete and re-create the resource.
+The ACK `AdoptedResource` custom resource was designed to help migrate these AWS resources to be managed by an ACK controller in your Kubernetes cluster without having to define the full YAML spec or needing to delete and re-create the resource.